-I enjoy being able to influence the targets set by Skangas and Gasum at the strategic as well as operational level.
+I enjoy being able to influence the targets set by Gasum at the strategic as well as operational level.
 In practice this means that I provide my colleagues with my expert contribution and, as a team, we work towards a shared goal.

 The outcomes of marketing communications may be difficult to measure but, for me, success means performance that meets customers’ needs and even exceeds their expectations.
 Challenges are made to be overcome and, without them, work could actually get rather boring.

 Fast-paced interaction with the market and customers is a major challenge today and tomorrow.
 Some of the communications power has been transferred by social media from companies towards consumers.
 Therefore we’ll soon be needing more professionals and new tools to fulfil our customers’ expectations regarding real-time interaction.
 After all, that’s what customers will be expecting from their energy supplier, too.